 Comparison of Agile and Waterfall CRM Implementation Methods

-In terms of value, the agile projects reveal increments of value throughout the time period of the project.
-This means that the implementation team can observe the value from their implementation fairly quickly
+In terms of value, the Agile projects reveal increments of value throughout the time period of the project.
+This means that the implementation team can observe the value of their implementation fairly quickly.

-On the other hand, the waterfall implementation reveals all value at the ending stage of the project.
+On the other hand, the Waterfall implementation reveals all the value at the ending stage of the project.
 This means that if the initial requirements do not match the outcome, the whole project will incur waste and shall have to be repeated.

 In the Agile methodology, there is continuous visibility of the progress and outcomes of the implementation as the managers continuously inspect the outcomes with each sprint.

-In the agile project process implementation, there is continuous testing which means that with each sprint, the outcome and value are visible.
-If risk is felt, there is space and time to invent measures to tackle it.
+In the Agile project implementation process, there is continuous testing which means that with each sprint, the outcome and value are visible.
+If some risk is felt, there is space and time to invent measures to tackle it.

-Usually Agile implementation for CRM is targeted towards large and complex implementations with unclear or ever-changing requirements.
-Waterfall methodology on the other hand is utilized when the requirements from the CRM implementation are quite clear and the scope of the project is quite clear.
-That is not all.
-In the infographic below, Chuck Schaeffer , the CEO of Vantive Media discusses the primary differences of both approaches from an industry expert’s perspective.
+Usually, Agile implementation for CRM is targeted towards large and complex implementations with unclear or ever-changing requirements.
+Waterfall methodology, on the other hand, is utilized when the requirements from the CRM implementation are quite clear and so is the scope of the project.
+That is not all!
+In the infographic below, Chuck Schaeffer, the CEO of Vantive Media discusses the primary differences of both approaches from an industry expert’s perspective.